IPP 2 – Use and Disclosure

 Intra-organisation uses and disclosures

 A disclosure by one body or entity will constitute a collection by the recipient body.
-Organisations, and entities within a departmental portfolio, should ensure they comply with both IPPs 1 and 2 when they share personal information (while keeping in mind their obligations under other relevant IPPs).
+Organisations, and entities within a departmental portfolio, should ensure they comply with both IPP 1 (Collection) and IPP 2 (Use and Disclosure) when they share personal information (while keeping in mind their obligations under other relevant IPPs).

 IPP 2.1: Primary purpose